bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 championed by Joost Jager, which allows nodes to charge channel-specific fees for payments received from peers.
-This helps nodes manage liquidity, such as charging higher fees for inbound payments from poorly managed nodes and lower fees for reliable nodes.
+This helps nodes manage liquidity, such as charging higher fees for inbound payments from poorly managed nodes.
 Inbound fees are backward-compatible, initially set to negative (e.g., discounts) to work with older nodes.
 Although proposed years ago, other LN implementations have resisted the feature, citing design concerns and compatibility